History of Ohio: Northwest Territory and statehood (1787–1803)

 The Miami Company (also referred to as the "Symmes Purchase") managed settlement of land in the southwestern section.
 The Connecticut Land Company administered settlement in the Connecticut Western Reserve in present-day Northeast Ohio.
 A heavy flood of migrants came from New York and especially New England, where there had been a growing hunger for land as population increased before the Revolutionary War.
 Most traveled to Ohio by wagon and stagecoach, following former Indian paths such as the Northern Trace.
 Many also traveled part of the way by barges on the Mohawk River across New York state.
 Farmers who settled in western New York after the war sometimes moved on to one or more locations in Ohio in their lifetimes, as new lands kept opening to the west.

 American settlement of the Northwest Territory was resisted by Native Americans in the Northwest Indian War.
 Two years after the Revolution, the US had begun offering people subsidies to move into the Ohio and Tennessee River Valleys to establish farms and, in an attempt to facilitate this, tried to force the Natives to sign a treaty in 1785 that would strip all of Ohio from them, excepting the Northwestern corner.
 Virtually all Native people's in the threatened territories joined forces and fought back.
 In Ohio, the Miami, Wyandot, Shawnee, Lenape, Seneca, Ottawa, Wabash, Illinois, Hochunk, Sauk and Fox nations joined under a Miami warrior who had been asked to fight as their War Chief, Little Turtle.
 They were eventually conquered by General Anthony Wayne at the Battle of Fallen Timbers in 1794.
 They ceded much of present-day Ohio to the United States by the Treaty of Greenville, concluded in 1795, which renegotiated to take even more land than the prior treaty.
-Oddly, though, most of the Natives stayed put, despite a handful of eviction attempts by the US military, leading to many communities establishing their own local boundaries between white and Native land, and later the formation of a few reservations in the western part of the state for the Shawnee, Lenape, Ottawa and Wyandot.
-The Lenape were pretty much all experimentally removed to Missouri around 1809, but when this went poorly, the government deigned not to remove any others, for the time being, other than most of the Shawnee over the Shawnee War.
-This was later undone after the Trail of Tears, which led the government into a scramble to convince all the remaining Natives in Ohio to relocate west peacefully.
-The last known full blood Wyandot to live in Ohio was Bill Moose (1836–1937).
+Starting in the early 19th century, after the acquisition of the Louisiana Purchase, Congress began investing heavily in trying to convince Natives to relocate west of the Mississippi.